Zubin Mehta: 1970s–1980s

 In 1978, Mehta became the Music Director and Principal Conductor of the New York Philharmonic and remained there until his resignation in 1991.

 He became music director of the Israel Philharmonic Orchestra (IPO) in 1977.
-He began the first of many guest appearances with the Israel Philharmonic Orchestra (IPO) in 1961.
-In 1966, he toured with the orchestra, and during the 1967 Arab-Israeli war, he rushed back to Israel to conduct several special concerts to "demonstrate solidarity" with its people.
+He began the first of many guest appearances with the IPO in 1961.
+In 1966, he toured with the orchestra, and during the 1967 Arab–Israeli war, he rushed back to Israel to conduct several special concerts to demonstrate solidarity with its people.
 He was appointed IPO's Music Advisor in 1969, Music Director in 1977, and was made its Music Director for Life in 1981.

 During his five-decade connection with the IPO, he has conducted it in thousands of concerts in Israel and abroad.
 He conducted concerts with the IPO in South Lebanon in 1982, after which Arabs rushed onstage to hug the musicians.
 He conducted it during the Gulf War in 1991, when the audience brought gas masks; in 2007, it played for an entirely Arab audience in Nazareth.
-He claims to have a "deep kinship" with Israel's musicians and the "spirit and tradition of the Jewish people".
+He claims to have a deep kinship with Israel's musicians and the spirit and tradition of the Jewish people.
 He adds that conducting the IPO is "something I do for my heart".
-Recalling those earlier years, he says, "How I would love to see that sight again today, of Arabs and Jews hugging each other.
+Recalling those earlier years, he says: "How I would love to see that sight again today, of Arabs and Jews hugging each other.
 I'm a positive thinker.
 I know this day will come."

 In 1978, Mehta left the Los Angeles Philharmonic to become music director for the New York Philharmonic (NYP).
 Among the reasons he wanted to direct the NYP was that it allowed him to experiment with new ideas, such as taking the orchestra to Harlem.
 There, they played at the Abyssinian Baptist Church each year.
 Accompanying the orchestra with Mehta for various concerts were Isaac Stern, Itzhak Perlman, and Kathleen Battle.
-He stayed with NYP until 1991.
+He stayed with the NYP until 1991.

 From 1985 to 2017, Mehta was chief conductor of the Teatro del Maggio Musicale Fiorentino in Florence.
 From 1998 until 2006, he was music director of the Bavarian State Opera in Munich.
 The Munich Philharmonic named him its Honorary Conductor.
 Since 2005, Mehta has been the main conductor of the Palau de les Arts, the new opera house of the Ciutat de les Arts i les Ciències in Valencia, Spain.

 While he was the conductor of the New York Philharmonic, Mehta commissioned Ravi Shankar's Concerto No. 2 for sitar and orchestra.
 Following New York performances, the concerto was later recorded with the London Philharmonic Orchestra.